 Here are 12 Interesting Facts About Dutch Harbor, Alaska

 2. Russian fur trade reached Dutch Harbor when a crew led by Stepan Glotov arrived in the area on August 1, 1759.
-Natives, Russians and their descendants comprised most of the community’s population until World War II caused a strategic military build-up that brought a large-scale influx of people and construction of buildings.
+Natives, Russians and their descendants comprised most of the community’s population until World War II.
+The war caused a strategic military build-up in the area, bringing a large influx of people and the construction of numerous buildings.

 3. Dutch Harbor was one of the few locations in U.S. territory to be bombed by the Japanese during World War II.